 How Do You Treat Vitiligo?

-There are many conventional treatment methods for vitiligo including: oral corticosteroids, topical corticosteroids, UV light therapy, skin grafting, skin tattooing, and skin de-pigmentation of the surrounding skin (to match the color of your affected areas).
+There are many conventional treatment methods including: oral corticosteroids, topical corticosteroids, UV light therapy, skin grafting, skin tattooing, and skin de-pigmentation of the surrounding skin (to match the color of your affected areas).

-How Effective Are Conventional Treatment Methods for Vitiligo?
+How Effective Are Conventional Treatments?